Best practices for computer security

 Note: Following some of the suggestions below can affect how your computer interacts with the network.
-If your computer or local network is managed by a computer support provider (such as an LSP), you should consult with your provider before making changes to avoid disrupting your network connection.
+If your computer or local network is managed by a computer support provider, you should consult with your provider before making changes to avoid disrupting your network connection.

 On this page:

-- Top three things you can do to protect your computer
+- Top four things you can do to protect your computer

 Avoid threats to your computer